The news told me that today I should protest by walking out of my classes in order to highlight the sexism still experienced by women.

 A broken shard of steel from a stress test in one of my labs rests beside my antique candy dish of earrings – how do I rationalize that?

 It is important for each of us to understand our own characters and the different flavours of qualities that make us up.
-It is even more important to avoid identity politics that might demand we develop certain characteristics over others when that strays from our true passions.
+It is even more important to avoid what might demand we develop certain characteristics over others when that strays from our true passions.
 When I try to be more manly in order to be a better “Woman in STEM”, I feel cracked and pulled.
 It reinforces the idea that feminine qualities are not good ones to have (which may be the basis of sexism in the first place).

 So today, find the feminine qualities in yourself and be soft with them, ask for their purpose, their worth, and see if the way you are identifying yourself is limiting their development.